aflin/rampart/docs/source/sql1.rst

    ];

    /*
-     String dates converted to local time .
+     String dates are converted to local time .
      Javascript dates are UTC unless offset
-     is given, and as such are inserted as is.
+     is given.
    */
    var startDate = [
        '1999-12-31',